metacpan/metacpan-cpan-extracted/distros/C/CGI-Fast/README.md

 loading large modules or opening persistent database connections, will see large performance improvements.

+Note that as CGI::Fast is based on CGI.pm it is no longer advised as a way to write Perl web apps.
+See [https://metacpan.org/pod/CGI#CGI.pm-HAS-BEEN-REMOVED-FROM-THE-PERL-CORE](https://metacpan.org/pod/CGI#CGI.pm-HAS-BEEN-REMOVED-FROM-THE-PERL-CORE) for more information about this

 # OTHER PIECES OF THE PUZZLE

 In order to use CGI::Fast you'll need the FCGI module.
 See